cpdevoto/design-patterns/ryanharter-annotation-processor/README.md

   * After running the Gradle tasks, right-click on the project node within the Package Explorer and select ``Refresh`` within the result context menu.
   * Use this newly created Run Configuration any time you want to invoke the annotation processor from within your IDE.

+If you wish to make modifications to the generated file:

+  * Move the generated file from the ``src/main/generated`` directory to the ``src/main/java`` directory.
+  * Find the class containing the ``@Builder`` annotation, and just comment out the annotation.
+  * Later on, if you want to regenerate the class, delete the generated file from the ``src/main/java`` directory, uncomment the ``@Builder`` annotation, and relaunch your Gradle Run Configuration.